About

 Cornell professors do not live in a bubble, and I have faith that they understand the kinds of skills that will best prepare students for success in the future.
 Skills and factual knowledge are wonderfully intertwined; together, they make up an education that would make Ezra proud.

-Posted on Saturday January 28, 2012 by Elie Bilmes | (#) (e-mail this post)
+Posted on Saturday January 28, 2012 by Elie Bilmes | (#) (#) (e-mail)

 Cornell is a Bubble